mdbytes/TaskManagerAPI/README.md

 # TaskManagerAPI

 TaskManagerAPI represents a RESTful Web Service which can be used for creating and managing application users as well as comprehensive task management.
+The service was built using Node.js, Express, and MongoDB with Mongoose.
+Comprehensive testing was performed with the Jest testing framework.

 The TaskManagerAPI has designed operations which allow front-end users to;

 1. Establish new users with as little as a name, email address, and password.
 2. Store the user credentials in a MongoDB database with passwords hashed for security purposes.